clux/icebreaker/README.md

 ```

 ## Dependencies
-You need to include a script tag to polyfill web component support on browsers other than chrome (note the file is not needed on chrome):
+You need to include a script tag to polyfill web component support on browsers other than chrome:

 ```html
 <script src="./bower_components/webcomponentsjs/webcomponents-lite.min.js"></script>
 ```

-and you will probably want to [vulcanize](https://www.npmjs.com/package/vulcanize) the component into your set of components.
-If this is your first and only component, however, you can follow the test procedure and grab the one-off `vulcanized.html` instead which inlines all images, styles and scripts.
+and you will probably want to [vulcanize](https://www.npmjs.com/package/vulcanize) the component into your set of components, so all of them use the same version of polymer.

 ### Use case